-- The supermarket publicly acknowledges that small-scale farmers often do not yield enough to cover their basic living costs and emergency situations. - The supermarket is committed to working with stakeholders to achieve a living income.
+- The supermarket is committed to working with stakeholders to achieve a living income.
 Stakeholders include small-scale farmers, farmer cooperatives and/or civil society organisations. - The supermarket commits to measure and publish the gap between actual income and living income.
 This commitment applies to a minimum of three high-risk product types and is less than two years in the future.

 Conditions Examples Conditions Not enough Meets The supermarket publicly acknowledges that small-scale farmers often do not yield enough to cover their basic living costs and emergencies.
-"By sourcing Fairtrade-certified products 21 , we ensure that farmers earn a fair income."
+"By sourcing Fairtrade-certified products 19 , we ensure that farmers earn a fair income."
 "Market prices are often insufficient for small-scale farmers to support themselves and their families to reasonable living standards.
 We are therefore committed to providing a living income from which farmers can cover their basic costs as well as unexpected expenses.
 To this end, we ensure that small-scale farmers receive at least a Living Income Reference Price."
 The supermarket is committed to working with stakeholders to achieve a living income.
 Stakeholders include small-scale farmers, farmer cooperatives and/or civil society organisations.
 "We will source Fairtrade-certified products as much as possible."
-"We will start a project in 2023 together with Fairtrade and a local farmers' cooperative to establish and implement a living income price."
+"We will start a project in 2024 together with Fairtrade and a local farmers' cooperative to establish and implement a living income price."
 The supermarket commits to measure and publish the gap between actual income and living income.
 This commitment applies to a minimum of three high-risk product types and is less than two years in the future.
 "We will set a premium to achieve a living income."
-"We will conduct and publish a survey in 2023 to measure the gap between current income and living income based on the XYZ method in our coffee, cocoa and tea.
+"We will conduct and publish a survey in 2024 to measure the gap between current income and living income based on the XYZ method in our coffee, cocoa and tea.
 Based on these measurements, we will set a premium to close the gap between current and living income.
 We aim to close the gap within two years."